h4cktoria/Marinette/README.md

 ### Code contribution

-PLEASE MAKE SURE YOU UNDERSTAND MOST OF THE MINISCRIPT IMPLICIT BEHAVIOUR BEFORE COMMITING! if you do, follow these ~simple~ coding conventions:
+PLEASE MAKE SURE YOU UNDERSTAND MOST OF THE MINISCRIPT IMPLICIT BEHAVIOUR BEFORE MAKING A PULL REQUEST!
+This includes, but not limits, to understanding of:

+-    Behaviour of `range()`
+-    How base class and it's instance behave
+-    Functions, list items and map items references
+-    How different default routine arguments behave

+If you understand these, you won't question most of the design choices

+Now that you're sure you know anything needed, have a look at these ~simple~ conventions:

--   Zero OOP: Maps are structures or namespaces AND NOTHING MORE.
+-   OOP is PROHIBITED!
+Maps are structures or namespaces AND NOTHING MORE!
 No `self`, `super`, `.classID`, `new` and any other OOP mechanic
 -   Compare built-in types with `isa`, Grey Hack objects with `typeof()`
 -   Name everything with camelCase; structures, namespaces and locale entries with PascalCase
--   After each locales or themes change, run [install_marinette.py](scripts/install_marinette.py)
+-   After each source change, run [install_marinette.py](scripts/install_marinette.py)
+-   Don't reinvent the wheel!
+If the algorithm you want to use is already defined in [portable.src](src/portable.src), you MUST use it!
+-   Before making a pull request, pull origin
 -   Define locales in [english.src](locales/english.src) first, then in your locale file
 -   Follow locale entries naming conventions described below